bear99a9/gilded-rose-js-jest/README.md

 HINT: Test first FTW!

 # Plan
-1. Write comprehensive testing for current functionality.
-Ensure all tests pass.
-Aim for 100% coverage.
+1. Write testing for current functionality.
 2. Refactor.
-The legacy code is not very DRY and has large complex if statements that code be shortened/simplified.
-Extract classes where appropriate (different types of item)
+The code is not DRY and it has large complex if statements, that could be DRYed up.
+Extract classes to different types of items.
-3. Add "Conjured" class via TDD.
+3. Add Conjured class through TDD process.
 Classes:
 Item
-- Regular item
+- Normal item
 - Aged brie
 - Sulfuras
 - Backstage pass